NickEastNL/LEGO-Parts-Library/README.md

 For easy assembly of the model in 3ds Max, there's a tool written using Maxscript and C# that uses this library to find and import the parts and assemble the model according to an LDraw file.
 The tool is going to be available shortly.

-The main library contains the parts as modeled using the LDraw library and optimized as much as possible.
-Various derived libraries will be created for various LOD levels and usages.
+The default library (the `L_Default` folder) contains the parts as modeled using the LDraw library and optimized as much as possible.
+Other libraries might be created to sort parts for different purposes, such as LODs or off-line rendering.
 All parts are sorted by major categories and single-level subcategories (these may not match (sub)categories from other catalogs).

 ## Development
 This library was created for a personal project.
 Parts will only be added as I need them.
 I cannot comply to requests as I do not have the time to do so.
 If anyone wants to add parts to the library, it is of course allowed to fork the repository and offer push requests to update it.
 However, it also takes time to perform a quality check to ensure it is optimized properly and usable by the Importer, which again means I cannot comply to every request.